cassmastern/lers-sandbox/docs/whatsinhere.md

 - a series of topics on contemporary networking and security
 - additional glossaries and cheat sheets, such as those on OSS (Operational Support Systems) and computer networking
 - a possibly non-traditional résumé with some references (currently under consideration)
-- a final writing sample: a “technical memoir” about a coarse-grain Java business objects project from the pre-cloud era
+- a writing sample: a “technical memoir” about a coarse-grain Java business objects project from the pre-cloud era
+- a "technical daydream" — a rough but hopefully forward-looking idea on AI-augmented accessibility (a project idea born within this project)

 No (or very little) late-night easy reading here.